 FEAR LaB Florida Exposure and Anxiety Research (FEAR)

-The principal investigator of the FEAR Lab is Joe McNamara, PhD.
+The principal investigators of the FEAR Lab are Joe McNamara, PhD and Andrea Guastello, PhD.
 Dr. McNamara is also the co-director of the UF Health OCD Program, a clinical program that offers intensive and weekly cognitive-behavioral therapy with exposure and response prevention for patients with OCD and anxiety disorders.
 Many of our studies recruit participants from this real-world clinical program and tracks outcomes as they occur to provide ecologically valid research with immediate implications for improving the assessment and treatment of individuals with OCD and anxiety disorders.

 Mission